pato/patOS/REPORT.md

 Focus is represented with the blinking cursor on the screen.
 Switching focus to a given window will move the cursor to the correct position within that window (where it last was before the window lost focus).

+## Keyboard Driver

+In order to compliment the support for the VGA, I also implemented a full keyboard driver, with support for all alphanumeric characters, as well as well as punctuation and extra characters.